 MNTV Alert: Monsey Firm of Wohl & Fruchter Investigating Fairness of the Sale of Momentive Global, Inc.

-/EIN News/ -- MONSEY, N.Y., March 14, 2023 (GLOBE NEWSWIRE) -- The law firm of Wohl & Fruchter LLP is investigating the fairness of the $9.46 per share in cash at which Momentive Global Inc. (Nasdaq: MNTV) (Momentive) is being sold to an investor consortium led by private equity firm Symphony Technology Group (STG).
+MONSEY, N.Y., March 14, 2023 (GLOBE NEWSWIRE) -- The law firm of Wohl & Fruchter LLP is investigating the fairness of the $9.46 per share in cash at which Momentive Global Inc. MNTV (Momentive) is being sold to an investor consortium led by private equity firm Symphony Technology Group (STG).

 If you remain a Momentive shareholder and question the fairness of the price, you may contact our firm at the following link to discuss your options at no charge: